sanderyang/CS490---WebAndMobileProgramming/README.md

 This is a special repository for my Web and Mobile Programming course
 *******/

-This will display several assignments for this course.
+This repository contains several assignments for this course.
 For reference, you can view the WIKI for more detailed information regarding each week's assignment.
 Each assignment is listed by ICP_#.